 Through 249 episodes, from the Oct.
-3, 1960, black-and-white debut, when Aunt Bee replaced Rose as the familys new housekeeper, to the color finale on Sept.
-22, 1968, when an Italian family moved to Mayberry to help Mayor Sam Jones work his farm, The Andy Griffith Show was as about as good, popular and wholesome as television ever got.
+3, 1960, black-and-white debut, when Aunt Bee replaced Rose as the familys housekeeper, to the color finale on Sept.
+22, 1968, when an Italian family moved to Mayberry to help town councilman Sam Jones work his farm, The Andy Griffith Show was about as good, popular and wholesome as television ever got.

 The show ripened smoothly from its early days, when the ah-shucks, hee-haw Griffith tried too hard to be funny with his over-the-top Southern shtick.
 It was in the second year when he became the straight man and turned the day-to-day comedy labors over to his band of merry madcaps like rock-chunkin Ernest T. Bass, town drunk Otis Campbell, the weirdly Zen-like barber Floyd Lawson and sweet Aunt Bee.

 Griffith was a stickler for authenticity.
 The North Carolina he created on the show would be the North Carolina he knew and the one he wanted the world to see.
 A typical Griffith decision: The occasional state highway patrolman who stopped by the Mayberry jail wore authentic North Carolina Highway Patrol insignia.

 Oh, and there was a deputy named Barney.
 Don Knotts won the Emmy award as best supporting actor for five straight years for his hijinks.
 No one ever did that before.